Note: More information on the Withholding Estimator is available in the special Withholding Estimator Frequently Asked Questions.

 Q: Will employees need to take any action to get the new withholding rates?

 A: No. Payroll changes required each year are made by employers and their payroll providers, so employees are not required to take any extra steps.
 However, employees should review their withholding to make sure they don’t have too little or too much withheld from their paychecks.
-To help with this, the IRS issued a new Withholding Calculator and updated Form W-4 to help employees check and update their withholding with their employer, if necessary.
+To help with this, the IRS issued a new Withholding Estimator and updated Form W-4 to help employees check and update their withholding with their employer, if necessary.

 Q: What is a withholding table?